-Day camps may remain operating according to Memo #18 REVISED, Youth Camp Guidance.
+Camps will be permitted to operate during the summer of 2021.
 Camps may report a change in operating days by completing the Report of Change form found on the OEC website.

 Child Care Operations Exempt from Licensure

 Programs administered by a public school system or municipality are exempt from licensing, but must otherwise follow all rules established by other laws, regulations, executive orders, and requirements for public schools as applicable.
 A public school system or municipality may employ another entity to conduct the daily operation of its program; however the public school system or municipality must retain ultimate responsibility for the management and oversight of the program and for the program staff and the children served.
 It is recommended that these arrangements be confirmed in writing and document: